-(b) Foreign currency risk
+Foreign currency risk

-The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in United States Dollars.
+The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in a foreign currency.
 However, management believes the risk is not currently significant.

-(c) Price risk
+Price risk

-The Company is exposed to price risk with respect to commodity and equity prices.
+The Company has limited exposure to price risk with respect to commodity and equity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company closely monitors commodity prices of non-ferrous metals, individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company.
-Fluctuations in pricing may be significant.